Remineralisation of teeth: Plaque control

-Oral hygiene practices involve the mechanical removal of plaque from hard tissue surfaces Cariogenic bacteria levels in the plaque determine whether caries will occur or not, therefore, effective removal of plaque is paramount.
-The removal of plaque inhibits demineralisation of teeth, and increases opportunities for remineralization.
+Oral hygiene practices involve the mechanical removal of plaque from hard tissue surfaces.
+Cariogenic bacteria levels in the plaque greatly affect the development of tooth decay, therefore, effective removal of plaque is paramount to inhibit the demineralization of teeth.

 Diet

-Demineralization is caused by bacteria excreting acids as a product of their metabolism of carbohydrates.
-By reducing the intake frequency of carbohydrates in an individual's diet, remineralization is increased and demineralization is decreased.
-Diet control is an important aspect in promoting remineralization to occur naturally.
-A loss of the tooth enamel structure and cavitation may occur if the demineralization phase continues for a long period of time.
-This disturbance of demineralisation caused by the presence of fermentable carbohydrates continues until the saliva has returned to a normal pH and had sufficient time to penetrate and neutralize the acids within any cariogenic biofilm present.
+Demineralization is, in part, caused by bacteria excreting acids as a product of their metabolism of carbohydrates.
+Thus, by reducing the intake frequency of carbohydrates (most notably sugar) in an individual's diet, remineralization is increased.
+This disturbance of demineralization caused by the presence of fermentable carbohydrates continues until the saliva has returned to a normal pH and had sufficient time to penetrate and neutralize the acids within any cariogenic biofilm present.